revolunet/react-analytics-widget/README.md

 ## Usage
 ### Customizable props
-You can pass custom props to customize the visualizations.
+You can pass props to customize the visualizations.
 #### Data configuration
 ```js
 // Last 30 days analytics